ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_exposures/ldl/index.rst

 Scope
 +++++

-We will model LDL-C as a continuous risk factor in the Vivarium simulation, similar to the GBD approach.
+We will model LDL-C as a continuous risk factor in the Vivarium simulation using an ensemble distribution, similar to the GBD approach.

 Restrictions